 - 2 teaspoons/10 milliliters herbes de Provence

 - Optional: 1/4 teaspoon/1.25 milliliters cayenne powder

 - 2 cloves garlic, minced

-Combine ketchup, 1/2 of the red wine, soy sauce, honey, Worcestershire sauce, herbs, dry mustard, black pepper, and cayenne in a bowl.
+Combine ketchup, 1/2 of the red wine, soy sauce, honey, Worcestershire sauce, herbes de Provence, dry mustard, black pepper, and optional cayenne powder in a bowl.
 Set aside.

 In a large pan, heat olive oil.
 Add onion and cook for 1 to 2 minutes.
 Add garlic, and cook for an additional 1 minute.
 Remove with slotted spoon and set into a bowl with sauce mixture.
 Sprinkle both sides of ribs with salt and pepper.
 Add to the pan and sear the meat on all sides (about 2 minutes per side).
 Make sure the pan is good and hot.

 When meat is done searing, remove and place them in the slow cooker.
 Keep pan hot and add 1/2 of the red wine (1/4 cup) to pan allowing it to deglaze.
 Let the mixture bubble for 15 to 30 seconds.
 Turn down the heat.
 Add sauce mixture to pan and heat through, about 1 to 2 minutes.
-Once the sauce is well mixed, pour over meat and turn on slow cooker for high heat.
-Cook for 30 minutes on high and reduce heat to low and cook for 6 to 8 hours.
+Once the sauce is well mixed, pour over meat and turn on slow cooker on HIGH.
+Cook for 30 minutes on HIGH and reduce heat to LOW and cook for 6 to 8 hours.